afondiel/computer-science-notebook/CONTRIBUTING.md

 ## Tools & Frameworks
 ## Hello World!
 ## References
-`
+"""
 Here are the rules:
+- replace `{Topic}` by the name of the topic I will give you
+- The `ToC` has to be link-based to each heading
-- The `##Overview` heading has to be one line sentence
+- The `## Overview` heading has to be one-line sentence
-- Organize the following headings in a list of 5-6 succinct bullets
+- Organize the headings in a list of 5-6 succinct bullets except for `Overview`
+- The `## Hello World! ` has to be a code snippet
 - Do not use hashtags and emojis.
 Ever.
-- The `## Hello World! ` has to be a code
-- replace `{Topic}` by the topic name
+- output the summary in markdown format including the `## References`

-I am going to give you a topic and you will summarize the topic, and output the summarization in markdown format.
+I am going to give you a topic name and you will summarize the topic.

 Do you understand?
 ```